-These Cinnamon Roll Muffins are made without any grains or flour and made completely sugar-free and low carb too!
+These Easy Cinnamon Roll Muffins are made without any grains or flour and made completely keto, sugar-free, gluten free, nut free and low carb too!

-When you ask someone what they will have on Christmas morning for breakfast, almost everyone would say Pillsbury Cinnamon rolls in the can.
+When you ask someone who is on the standard American diet, what they will have on Christmas morning for breakfast, almost everyone would say Pillsbury Cinnamon rolls in the can.
 I dislike them with a passion.
 Hate them is a better word for it.

 Mix the batter, dump and bake, add the icing, DONE.
 Enjoy the morning with your loved ones.
-Easy peasy and much healthier!
+Easy peasy!

 I worked on the icing 3 times using different sugar free sweeteners.
 But I’m only sharing the one I liked the best.
-This icing is creamy, not gritty, just as smooth as any typical cinnamon roll frosting but knowing it’s made sugar free should leave you feeling satisfied and pleased and content.
+This icing is creamy, not gritty, just as smooth as any typical cinnamon roll frosting, but knowing it’s made sugar free and keto, should leave you feeling satisfied and pleased and content.

 It’s so good, be careful you may just want to eat that icing with a spoon from the jar!